Jamaican dollar: Banknotes

 The Bank of Jamaica introduced a $5000 bill into Jamaica's monetary system on 24 September 2009.
 It bears the portrait of former Prime Minister of Jamaica, The Honourable Hugh Lawson Shearer.
-On May 18, 2009, a specimen note was presented to the former Prime Minister's widow, Dr. Denise Eldemire-Shearer.
-Finance Minister Audley Shaw criticized the decision to introduce the banknote, saying that the introduction of such a banknote is a sign that the Jamaican dollar is losing value.
+On 18 May 2009, a specimen note was presented to the former Prime Minister's widow, Dr. Denise Eldemire-Shearer.
+Finance Minister Audley Shaw criticised the decision to introduce the banknote, saying that the introduction of such a banknote is a sign that the Jamaican dollar is losing value.

 On 15 November 2010, the Bank of Jamaica issued a $50 commemorative note to celebrate its founding.
 The note is similar to its regular issue in design and security features, but the bank's logo printed in blue, with the words "50th anniversary" and "1960–2010" printed above and below the logo.
 The back of the commemorative note features the Bank of Jamaica headquarters building in Nethersole Place set against a background of morning glory blossoms.
 Both the commemorative and the regular issue note circulate in parallel.

 In 2012, the Bank of Jamaica introduced a new family of banknotes commemorating the country's Golden Jubilee.
 The commemorative banknotes are similar to its regular issue banknotes, but on the obverse it features the "Jamaica 50" logo superimposed on the watermark on the front of each note.
 The unique image, which is normally on the reverse side of each note, has been replaced by a photograph of a group of children from Central Branch Primary School, from 1962.
 It formerly appeared on the $2 note, which was in circulation from 1969 to 1994.